 Perhaps, my only worry here is that the case may be way too large for an average woman even despite the current trend of making oversized timekeepers.

 The timekeeper’s solid case back is adorned with mother-of-pearl and is engraved with one more swan motif.

-Should look really nice with an evening dress.
+It should look nice combined with an evening dress, I suppose.

-At a list price of just below $13,000 US dollars (local taxes not included,) the watch looks a bit overpriced, but if you can afford one, it could be a fine addition to any collection.
+At a list price of just below $13,000 US dollars (local taxes not included,) the Fee Celeste looks a bit overpriced, but if you can afford one, it could be a fine addition to any collection.

 Photos: Mira Watches